Residence permit - doctoral candidates

 • fully completed application form

-• valid passport or passport substitute
+• valid passport or passport replacement

 • valid visa for entry for the purpose of doctoral studies, if required